What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 While 2 days in Budapest is not a lot of time, if you want to see the best of what the city has to offer in 48 hours, you can’t go wrong starting off at Buda Castle and Matthias Church.

-Take a walk along the Danube River
+Book a cruise along the Danube River

 You’ll pass by the Hungarian Parliament, the National Museum, and St. Stephen’s Basilica.
 The river winds its way through the city, offering beautiful views of some of Budapest’s most iconic landmarks.
 Just be sure to pack comfortable shoes and plenty of water.